-To supplement its extraordinary efforts to promote aeromodeling among modelers, the Northern Connecticut Radio Control Club (NCRCC) is also very proud of its long history of giving back to its community.
-Here are some of the steps we’ve taken.
+The Northern Connecticut Radio Control Club’s (NCRCC’s) mission is to promote, develop, educate, advance, and safeguard aeromodelling activities.
+To supplement its extraordinary efforts to promote this hobby, NCRCC is also very proud of its long history of giving back to and engaging with its community.
+Here are some of the actions we’ve taken.

 _________________________________________________________________________________________________